timdeschryver/zod-fixture/docs/index.md

 <<< @/../examples/fixture-person.test.ts#output [Output]
 :::

-Take a look at the [examples](https://github.com/timdeschryver/zod-fixture/tree/main/examples) to see how you can use `zod-fixture` in your tests.

 ::: info
 The examples make use of the optional [seed](#seed-optional) parameter to generate the same fixture every time.
-This is useful for our docs, or to reproduce issues, but is not necessary in your code.
-Simply calling `new Fixture()` is acceptable.
+This is useful for our docs, deterministic testing, and to reproduce issues, but is not necessary in your code.
+Simply calling `createFixture` with no configuration is acceptable.
 :::

+Take a look at the [examples](https://github.com/timdeschryver/zod-fixture/tree/main/examples) to see how you can use `zod-fixture` in your tests.

 ## Customizing